MailOnline/state-keeper/README.md

     });

 In this example I have used a function for deciding if I should transition to the "ended" state.
-In case I get a "stop" event from the videoPlayer I check the current state (it is passed as argument to the function).
+If I get a "stop" event from the videoPlayer then I check the current state (it is passed as an argument to the function).
 The other argument is the original event object as it is passed by the function callback.
-The function also gets the subject (videoPlayer in this case) as "this", in this example I check if the video is finished playing, in this case I transition to the "ended" state, in the other case I get to the "ready" state.
+The function also gets the subject (videoPlayer in this case) as "this".
+I check if the video has finished playing, in which case I transition to the "ended" state.
+Otherwise I go to the "ready" state.

 Initial state
 -------------